 - Public transport operators are expected to provide sanitization, passengers are required to wear masks, and seating is limited to half regular capacity.

 - Violators may face varying consequences including verbal warnings from police, being detained for a period of time, or formal arrest for disobeying presidential directives and/or for a negligent act likely to spread disease.

-- Visa services: The U.S. Embassy in Uganda remains unable to resume routine visa services at this time.
-We will resume routine visa services as soon as possible, but are unable to provide a specific date at this time.
+- Visa services: The consular section is prioritizing services for U.S. citizens.
+Routine visa processing remains suspended, but we continue to provide emergency and mission-critical visa services as resources and local conditions allow.
+We will resume regular visa processing as soon as possible but are unable to provide a specific date at this time.
 The MRV fee is valid and may be used to schedule an interview appointment in the country where it was purchased until December 31, 2021.
 Please see these notices which contain detailed information about the current status of visa services worldwide and visa restrictions related to the COVID-19 global pandemic: https://travel.state.gov/content/travel/en/traveladvisories/ea/covid-19-visa-services-and-restrictions.html

 - Visit the Government of Uganda website on COVID-19

 - Consult the CDC website for the most up-to-date information.

 - For the most recent information on what you can do to reduce your risk of contracting COVID-19, please see the CDC’s latest recommendations.

 - Visit the COVID-19 crisis page on travel.state.gov for the latest information.

 - Check with your airlines, cruise lines, or travel operators regarding any updated information about your travel plans and/or restrictions.

 - Visit our Embassy webpage on COVID-19 for information on conditions in Uganda.

 - Visit the Department of Homeland Security’s website on the latest travel restrictions to the United States.